-Biography: Janet Gurtler is the author of over twenty books, including bestselling, I’M NOT HER, and a series about mermaids called Mermaid Kingdom.
-She spends a lot of time making stuff up.
-Janet lives in Okotoks with her husband, son and a fat Chihuahua named Bruce who only eats human food.
-Check out Janet’s webpage at www.janet-gurtler.com
+Biography: Janet Gurtler is the author of over twenty books, including a series about mermaids called, Mermaid Kingdom.
+Janet lives in Okotoks with her husband, son, a cranky old Chihuahua named Bruce and a Golden Retriever puppy named Betty White.
+Check out Janet’s books on her webpage at www.janet-gurtler.com

 Presenter: Susanne Heaton